rafiqwe/crypto-wallet/README.md

 ## ✨ Overview

-The Crypto Wallet Frontend showcases a professional wallet dashboard experience including account visualization, transaction layouts, and interactive components.
+The Crypto Wallet Frontend showcases a professional wallet landing page experience with interactive components.
 It is designed to simulate real-world crypto applications while maintaining performance, accessibility, and scalability standards.

 This project highlights: